 10. Move your child to a more private place.

 If your child has a meltdown, it's impossible to attend to him and also finish your shopping.
 Just scoop him up and remove him from the situation.
+Maybe

-be tempted to parent as onlookers think you should, so you can follow your own parenting instincts.
+to parent as onlookers think you should, so you can follow your own parenting instincts.

 As always, empathize with how upset he is: